napassorn29/closeloop_manipulator_toolbox/README.md

   Return figure that represent avaliable pair of input that the close-loop kinematic chain can approach and not break the chain.
   - res(float): rotate resolution of input joint.

-- #### *ik(T_desired, outputJoint, mode, tol, method) --> The configuration angle of the input joint*:
+- #### *ik(T_desired, outputJoint, mode, tol, method) --> The configuration angle and mode of the input joint*:
-  Return The angle of the input joint when determining the desired output joint position in the radian unit.
+  Return The configuration angle and mode of the input joint when determining the desired output joint position in the radian unit
-  - T_desired(list): list of output joint position that desired in x-y coordinated
+  - T_desired(list): list of output joint positions that desired in x-y coordinated
   - method(str): numerical (Choose q that matched the minimize error), geometrical (Use geometric and trigonometry to find q)
   - mode(str): In numerical method can choose positive, negative.
                In geometrical method can choose positive (++), negative (--), (+-), (-+)